Long-time behaviour of generalised Zig-Zag process: Introduction

-In Figure \ref{histogrammes}, we can observe the convergence of the empirical law of $(X_t)_{t\geq 0}$ in the case $\lambda(x,v)=\mathbf{1}_{xv<0}+2\mathbf{1}_{xv\geq 0}$ and $Q(x,v,\dt v')=\frac{1}{2}\mathbf{1}_{[-1,1]}(v')\dt v'$.
+In Figure \ref{histogrammes}, we can observe the convergence of the empirical law of $(X_t)_{t\geq 0}$ in the case $\lambda(x,v)=\mathbf{1}_{xv<0}+2\mathbf{1}_{xv\geq 0}$ and $Q(x,v,\dt v')=\frac{1}{2}\mathbf{1}_{[-1,1]}(v')\dt v'$.\\

-The approach we will carry out in Section \ref{Section Main result} to prove Theorem \ref{Theoprincipal} is the method of Meyn and Tweedie (\cite{DMT,MT93a,MT93b}), by showing the existence of a Lyapunov function for the process, and the existence of petite sets.
-In Section \ref{Section Preliminaries}, we thus first briefly recall the generalities about ergodicity of Markov processes.\\ Then, we will study in Section \ref{Section Exponential moments for the invariant measure} the existence of exponential moments for the invariant measure.
-For this purpose, the method we use is based on a convergence result of switching processes, a notion we will therefore introduce.\\ Finally, we will go back to the particular case of the dimension $1$ in Section \ref{Section The particular case of dimension $1$}, in which we study our process with a different approach than in Section \ref{Section Main result}.
+The interest of this convergence result in relation to those already existing is that it concerns a very general class of PDMPs.\\ The approach we will carry out in Section \ref{Section Main result} to prove Theorem \ref{Theoprincipal} is the classical method of Meyn and Tweedie (\cite{DMT,MT93a,MT93b}), by showing the existence of a Lyapunov function for the process, and the existence of petite sets.
+In Section \ref{Section Preliminaries}, we thus first briefly recall the generalities about ergodicity of Markov processes.\\ Then, we will study in Section \ref{Section Exponential moments for the invariant measure} the existence of exponential moments for the invariant measure in Theorem \ref{Theo exponential moments of the invariant measure}.
+For this purpose, we will use a convergence result on semi-regenerative processes, since our PDMP is such a process.\\ Finally, we will go back to the particular case of the dimension $1$ in Section \ref{Section The particular case of dimension $1$}, in which we study our process with a different approach than in Section \ref{Section Main result}.
 In particular, in this section, we will assume that the jump kernel does not depend on the position of the bacterium.
 Thus, only the jump rate will favour the return towards the origin, and therefore the ergodicity of the process.
-The interest of this alternative approach in dimension $1$ is that it will give more quantitative results on the exponential convergence of the process, and the exponential moments of the invariant measure, whereas the results obtained for the $d$-dimensional process by the method of Meyn and Tweedie are only qualitative.
-Moreover, the results obtained in this section can be linked with the previous works \cite{CRS}, \cite{FGM10} and \cite{FGM15}, since they are in fact a generalisation of these latter.
-However, the disadvantage of this approach is that it can not be adapted in higher dimension.
+We will establish in Theorems \ref{Theoprincipal dim1} and \ref{Theorem exponential moments of the invariant measure dim 1} the exponential ergodicity of the process and the existence of exponential moments for its invariant probability measure.
+The results obtained in this section can be linked with the previous works \cite{CRS}, \cite{FGM10} and \cite{FGM15}, since they are in fact a generalization of these latter.\\ We mention at the end of the paper that the two studies applied in dimension $1$ are complementary, since one can be applied at some process whereas the other can not, and conversely.